Jamiebullock87/Sandbox-Frontend/README.md

 Codename - Pied Piper :)

 Just a fun sandbox web app for me to try out different technologies.
 Plan is to include a real time chat page using web sockets.
-Going to build a CRM type ticketing system with some basic CRUD functionality with data stored in mongo db.
+Going to build a CRM type ticketing system with some basic CRUD functionality with data stored in the postgres db.
 Eventually some other fun functionality too when I get some more free time!

 ## Available Scripts